SHOREWOOD HIGH SCHOOL SUMMER OFFICE HOURS:

 - Student Technology: School issued technology includes the deployment of Apple iPads to students at Shorewood High School. iPad insurance is set at $35.00 flat fee for the school year.

-- Annual (Optional) – The first sale period is August 1 through September 10 at a discounted rate of $60 with purchased ASB card and membership, or $65 without.
-The yearbook will be available for $75 for two sale periods in December and June.
+- Yearbook (Optional) – The first sale period is August 1 through September 10 at a discounted rate of $60 with purchased ASB card and membership, or $65 without.
+The yearbook will be available (for an increased cost) for two additional sale periods in December and June.

-- SW Pride items will be available from Boosters and ASB–eg. Kelly Green, Royal Blue or White T-shirt is $10 and Tie-dyed T-shirt is $15.
-SW booster items come in a wide variety of school themes.
+- SW Pride items will be available from Boosters and ASB–eg. Kelly Green, Royal Blue or White T-shirts are $10, and tie-dyed T-shirts are $15.
+SW Booster items come in a wide variety of school themes.
 Please bring separate cash or check(s) for these items.

 School Health Information and Immunization Requirements: